redhat-adsa/HowWeEnable/workshops/git_101/03-advanced.md

    ![addimage](images/review_changes.png)

-3. If there is something you would like to change you can add a comment for changes to the person making the pull request by clicking the plus next to the code you want to change.
+3. If there is something you would like to change, you can add a comment for changes to the individual who submitted the pull request by clicking the plus next to the code you want to change.

    Example: